DBHammer/CTouchstone/README.md

 }
 ```

-As shown in the example above, schema.json mainly holds the table name, table size primary key information, foreign key information (foreign key and dependent primary key) and attribute column information for each table involved in the query.
+As shown in the example above, schema.json mainly holds the table name, table size primary key information, foreign key information (foreign key and dependent primary key), and attribute column information for each table involved in the query.
 ### column.csv
-The file contains the parsed column information, which are `columnName`, `columnType`, `nullPercentage`.
+The file contains the parsed column information, which is `columnName`, `columnType`, `nullPercentage`.

 `specialValue` (indicating the range of value fields), `min` (minimum value), `range` (range), `originalType` (the original data type obtained directly from the database).

 `avgLength` (average length of a string type column), `maxLength` (maximum length of a string type column).

 ### column2IdList
-The file is the columns associated with the equivalence unary cardinality constraint and their corresponding parameter IDs, and since Mirage needs to anonymize the parameters of the original query, a unique parameter ID is attached to each parameter. unary cardinality constraints are of the form A·Pk, where A refers to the column name, Pk refers to the symbolized parameter, and · refers to the symbol, including =, ≠, <, >, ≤, ≥, (NOT ) IN, (NOT) LIKE. the main purpose of this file is to perform probabilistic reuse during parameter instantiation.
+The file is the columns associated with the equivalence unary cardinality constraint and their corresponding parameter IDs, and since Mirage needs to anonymize the parameters of the original query, a unique parameter ID is attached to each parameter.
+Unary cardinality constraints are of form A·Pk, where A refers to the column name, Pk refers to the symbolized parameter, and · refers to the symbol, including =, ≠, <, >, ≤, ≥, (NOT ) IN, (NOT) LIKE. the main purpose of this file is to perform probabilistic reuse during parameter instantiation.
 ### Workload dictionary
 This file contains the query plan, query template, and constraint chain information for each query.
 As shown in the directory structure above
 where the dot file is the query plan for that query, presented in graphviz format, taking the third query of TPC-H as an example.

 <img src="3.svg" alt="Alt text" style="zoom:60%;" />

 The image is ".dot" file, viewing the image may require the help of graphviz's rendering plugin.
-You can see that this is the tree structure of the query execution, where there are leaf nodes representing the relationship table, selection nodes and join nodes.
+You can see that this is the tree structure of the query execution, where there are leaf nodes representing the relationship table, selection nodes, and join nodes.

 In the Json file is the constraint chain information obtained by parsing the query.